-The week before Car Seat Headrest was set to release their new album Teens of Denial, Matador Records was forced to pull dozens of boxes full of CD and LP copies from shelves, ultimately to be destroyed.
-The thing holding back the album was about a minute of The Cars’ “Just What I Needed,” sort-of semi-covered in the group’s song “Just What I Needed/Not Just What I Needed,” for which The Cars’ Ric Ocasek wouldn’t allow legal authorization for use on the album.
-It’s a harsh setback to be dealt just before releasing what very likely could be a breakthrough album—Will Toledo’s first set of new music with a full band for a prominent indie label—and a particularly complicated example of the sorts of obstacles that young artists face in an increasingly changing, increasingly unfriendly music economy.
+The week before Car Seat Headrest’s planned release their new album Teens of Denial, Matador Records was forced to pull dozens of boxes full of CD and LP copies from shelves, ultimately to be destroyed.
+The thing holding back the album was about a minute of The Cars’ “Just What I Needed,” sort-of semi-covered in the group’s song “Just What I Needed/Not What I Needed,” for which The Cars’ Ric Ocasek wouldn’t allow legal authorization for use on the album.
+It’s a harsh setback to be dealt just before releasing a potential breakthrough album—Will Toledo’s first set of new music with a full band for a prominent indie label—and a particularly complicated example of the sorts of obstacles that young artists face in an increasingly changing, increasingly unfriendly music economy.
 Toledo, in his articulate yet matter-of-fact voice, summarized the situation in a statement on Facebook: “Life happens and sometimes not in ideal ways.”

-Though said in the context of a specific incident, “Life happens and sometimes not in ideal ways” could be the secondary title of Teens of Denial, Car Seat Headrest’s first proper album as a full band.
+“Life happens and sometimes not in ideal ways” could also serve as the secondary title of Teens of Denial, Car Seat Headrest’s first proper album as a full band.
 From the dawn of the ’10s, Toledo began recording and releasing self-recorded albums via Bandcamp under the name Car Seat Headrest, and since then he’s grown up a bit.
 He was a teenager when he began, in his early ’20s now, and with his newest set of songs he’s put to stunningly eloquent verse a litany of anxieties that befall a young person uncertain of his place in the world.